qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-scenarios/vector-needs-reprojection/index.md

+---
-# Data Scenario: Vector data file needs reprojection
+title: "Data Scenario: Vector data file needs reprojection"
+categories: ["Data transformation"]
+---

 A colleague has sent you a CSV file containing the locations of potential field study sites in Greenland.
 The CSV provides coordinates in latitude and longitude